 Who Should Buy NuTru Vegan Omega-3

-- Those who want a vegan omega-3 with both EPA and DHA; it’s remarkably rare
+- For those who want a vegan omega-3 with both EPA and DHA.
+It’s remarkably rare.

 - Anyone concerned about mercury and heavy metals in animal-based omega-3s.